6 Tips to Help Conquer Stress, Anxiety, and Depression Symptoms

 Men experience the same effects involving their primary reproductive hormone, testosterone.
 So, the goal for men is to get the right balance of testosterone—not too much, not too little.
 Talk with a doctor about hormone testing, which can help you determine whether you would benefit from an individualized hormone therapy program.

-Tip #4: Learn to Say “No”
+Tip #4: Learn to say “No.”

 In fact, volunteer work can actually help depressive symptoms by getting your mind off yourself and pouring it into children or those who are less fortunate than you.
 But, just volunteering to serve on one more committee because you are good at it may become counterproductive if it adds stress to your already stressful life.
 So don’t be afraid to say “no” when your plate is already full.

-Tip #5: Exercise regularly
+Tip #5: Exercise regularly.

 This “silver bullet” of good health appears as a great remedy for stress overload.
 Exercise releases pent-up frustrations, relaxes your muscles, releases the feel-good endorphin hormones, decreases stress hormones, and helps you sleep better.
 Exercise is an essential ingredient in any stress reduction program.
 Make it a part of your everyday routine.
+If you’ve been sedentary for a while, walking is a perfect way to restart regular exercise—get out for a half-hour a day to get into a routine.
+Yoga is another simple pursuit for getting into an exercise route.
+(Please see our posts “The Benefits of Walking” and “Yoga for Beginners.”)

-Tip #6: Decrease caffeine intake
+Tip #6: Decrease caffeine intake.

 For many, the way to deal with stress is with a cup of java or a diet soda.
 But caffeine (coffee, tea, chocolate, cola, energy drinks) is a drug, a strong stimulant that actually generates a stress reaction in the body.
+It’s easy to develop a caffeine addiction, as many of us know.

 What’s a good alternative drink?
 Green tea may be the best as it contains a substance (L-theanine) that’s instantly calming.
 This is why you should be sipping on green tea (either hot or iced) throughout the day.
 Stress, lack of energy, and focus are issues all of us deal with in our busy day-to-day lives.
 In facing these particular issues, green tea is even more beneficial than water—and it sure is tasty!